CodeReviewDAO/dxd_codereview/Reviews/327 - Casper C++ SDK/Alpha/README.md

 # Install & Usage Testing Procedure and Findings

-Following the instructions in the README of https://github.com/yusufketen/casper-cpp-sdk, reviewer was able to successfully build the source code but fail to run test for this milestone on Ubuntu 20.04
+Following the instructions in the README of https://github.com/yusufketen/casper-cpp-sdk, reviewer was able to successfully build the source code but **FAIL** to run test for this milestone on Ubuntu 20.04

 ## Overall Impression of usage testing